wp-plugins/microblog-poster/readme.txt

     3. Not finished yet, you need the second pair of credentials.
     On 'My Plurk Apps' page this time click on 'test console' button.

-    4. First click on 'Get Request Token', some processing is done.
+    4. First click on 'Get Request Token', then some processing is done.
     After that click on 'Open Authorization URL', you'll be redirected to a new page and you'll have to grant the permission in order to get your verification code.